llklkl/sqlbuilder/README.md

 > func F(args ...string) *Field

-This function defines a `Field`, usually used for conditional filtering, or `SELETE` query fields.
+This function defines a `Field`, usually used for conditional filtering, or `SELECT` query fields.

 This function will interpret the parameters differently depending on the number of parameters:
 + When the number of parameters is 1, it is equivalent to `func (field string) *Field`